 There is a bar at the stadium itself, which welcomes away fans.
 Inside this clubhouse bar, you will find on display a fantastic model of the old Park Avenue ground.
 You can see some photos of it on John Rhodes Google Album.

-Ben Hache adds; 'There are three pubs within five minutes walk of the stadium.
-On Huddersfield Road there are two pubs virtually opposite one another on Huddersfield Road.
+Ben Hache adds; ‘There are three pubs within five minutes walk of the stadium.
+There are two pubs virtually opposite one another on Huddersfield Road.
 One is called the ‘Drop Kick’ and the other the ‘British Queen’, both of which show both BT and Sky Sports.
 Fans using the Drop Kick pub can also leave their vehicles in the pub car park for the duration of the game.
-On Halifax Road there is the Northern pub which also has Sky television'.
+On Halifax Road, there is the Northern pub which also has Sky television’.

 Leave the M62 at Junction 26 and take the M606 towards Bradford.
 Just before the end of the M606 take the left hand slip road signposted Ring Road West A6177.
 At the top of the slip road you will reach a roundabout at which you take the second exit towards Halifax (A6036).
 You will pass Odsal Stadium on your left and at the next roundabout take the 3rd exit continuing on the A6036 towards Halifax.
 Horsfall Stadium is signposted from this roundabout.
 After one mile and immediately before the Childrens Nursery, turn a sharp left into Cemetery Road.
 The stadium entrance is down on the left.
 There is a car park at the stadium which is free, otherwise there is street parking available along Cemetery Road.

 The two main railway stations in Bradford are Bradford Forster Square and Bradford Interchange.
 Forster Square is served by trains from Skipton, Ilkley and Leeds, whilst the Interchange is served by trains from Rochdale, York and also Leeds.
 Both these stations are around three miles away from Horsfall Stadium, which is really too far to walk.
 Outside Interchange station there is a taxi rank and housed above the station is the bus station.